Temporal Resolution Tutorial

 Notice there's a "flat" temporal block, with the attribute that it's the "modeldefaulttemporal_block"

-• Right click on temporal_block and click "Add objects"
+• Right click on temporal_block and click "Add objects" (or click the '+' icon)

-object_name: not_flat > Click OK
+entity name: not_flat > Click OK

-In the Object Parameter value window:
+In the Parameter value window:

 • In a new row, set:

-`object_name: not_flat`\
+`entity_byname: not_flat`\

 `parameter_name: resolution`\